 View from Haifa University

-The Eshkol Tower has an observation balcony located on the 30th floor, but if you are visiting when it is closed, you can still get lovely views.
+The Eshkol Tower has an observation balcony on the 30th floor, but if you visit when it is closed, you can still get lovely views.

 Here are several photos that I took while standing beside the Eshkol tower.